Connect with us

 “In 2013, prices were nearly three times those in 2000, creating fewer opportunities for low –and middle-income families.

-“Besides, the lowest priced house already cost Sh1.3 million in December 2012 and, currently, there is almost no supply in the market for homes priced less than Sh4 million especially in Nairobi,” senior World Bank economist Allen Dennis said in a statement.
+“Besides, the lowest priced house already cost Sh1.3 million in December 2012 and, currently, there is almost no supply in the market for homes priced less than Sh4 million, especially in Nairobi,” senior World Bank economist Allen Dennis said in a statement.

 Kenya needs to build 244,000 homes a year to meet housing demand but less than a quarter of this figure is produced annually.

-The situation is further complicated by the fact that the bulk of homes supplied are targeting the high-income earners.
+The situation is further complicated by the fact that the bulk of homes supplied are targeting high-income earners.

-This is mainly due to the high cost of land as well as rising construction costs that make it hard for a developer to put up a low cost house and still make some profit.
+This is mainly due to the high cost of land as well as rising construction costs that make it hard for a developer to put up a low-cost house and still make some profit.

 Land, which is the most critical element in real estate development, has been overpriced by speculative land dealers.